hds-sandbox/bulk_RNAseq_course/develop/05b_count_matrix.md

 Before we get into the details of the analysis, let’s get started by opening up RStudio and setting up a new project for this analysis.

 1. Go to the `File` menu and select `New Project`.
 2. In the `New Project` window, choose `Existing Directory`.
-Then, choose `introduction_bulkRNAseq_analysis` as your project working directory.
+Then, choose `Intro_to_bulkRNAseq` as your project working directory.
 3. The new project should automatically open in RStudio.

 To check whether or not you are in the correct working directory, use `getwd()`.
-The path `/work/introduction_bulkRNAseq_analysis` should be returned to you in the console.
+The path `/work/Intro_to_bulkRNAseq` should be returned to you in the console.
 When finished your working directory should now look similar to this:

 <img src="./img/05b_count_matrix/settingup.png" width="1634" style="display: block; margin: auto;" />